Private Visits* to W.S. Merwin’s Palm Garden

-Now a lush, 19 acre property, the Merwin Palm Forest is home to over 2,740 individual palm trees, featuring more than 400 taxonomic species and 125 unique genera, with nearly 900 different horticultural varieties.
+Now a lush, 18.8 acre palm garden, the Merwin property is home to over 2,740 individual palm trees, featuring more than 400 taxonomic species and 125 unique genera, with nearly 900 different horticultural varieties.
 A true “living collection”, the Merwin Palm Collection has been taxonomically identified, botanically tagged and extensively recorded in a database that can be accessed and searched online.

-Generally held on Tuesdays or Wednesdays, one tour per month is booked in advance via The Merwin Conservancy staff.
-The group meets to carpool in Ha’ikū, and the entire experience takes about 3 hours.
-Hikers should wear sturdy shoes and bring bug repellant and drinking water.
+One morning tour per month is booked in advance via The Merwin Conservancy staff, on a first-come, first-served basis, depending on availability.
+The group meets to carpool at a public parking area in Ha’ikū, and the entire experience takes about 3 hours, with driving time and breaks included.
+As this is more of a hike than a walk, participants should wear sturdy shoes and bring drinking water.
 Hikes are led by Merwin Conservancy staff and/or docents, and include informal historical and botanical conversation, poetry readings, and quiet reflection time.

 Tuesday, December 4th FULL